etohgame/kit/docs/client-objects/bounce-pads.md

 ## Use Cases

 Bounce Pads can be used to launch objects in any direction.
+They only apply a single impulse, unlike [Elevators](elevators.md) which continously apply force until the object stops touching the Elevator.

+The sounds and particles inside the Boost Pad can be modified to your liking.

 ## Configuration